octobercms/docs/plugin-components.md

 <a name="component-class-definition"></a>
 ## Component class definition

 The **component class file** defines the component functionality and [component properties](#component-properties).
 The component class file name should match the component class name.
 Component classes should extend the `\Cms\Classes\ComponentBase` class.
-The component form the next example should be defined in the plugins/acme/blog/components/BlogPosts.php file.
+The component from the next example should be defined in the plugins/acme/blog/components/BlogPosts.php file.

     namespace Acme\Blog\Components;